 - Lumbar puncture: This procedure is also called a spinal tap.
-Caregivers will give you medicine to numb a small area of your lower back.
+Healthcare providers will give you medicine to numb a small area of your lower back.
 They will insert a needle and remove fluid from around your spinal cord.
 The fluid will be sent to a lab to be tested for cause of your symptoms.

 - An electromyography (EMG) test measures the electrical activity of your muscles at rest and with movement.

 - Nerve conduction studies: This test measures how your nerves respond to stimulation.
 Electrodes (wires) are placed on affected areas of your body.
 They send electrical currents into the nerve to see how quickly it responds.

 - A neurologic exam tests how well your brain is working during your illness.
 Healthcare providers will check how your pupils react to light.
 They may check your memory and how easily you wake up.
 Your hand grasp and balance may also be tested.